Bee Larvae

-New beekeepers are often surprised by the appearance of bee larvae.
+Beginning beekeepers are often surprised when they first see bee larvae nestled in honeycomb cells.
 In fact, they sometimes think they have little white worms in the hive.
-But, these tiny white maggot-like grubs are the next generation of bees.
+But, these tiny white maggot-like grubs are the next generation of bees (Larva – singular – larvae – plural).

 Larval Stages: Instar and Molting

-Each larva goes through 5 stages of growth called instars.
+Each honey bee larva goes through 5 stages of growth called “instars”.
 At the end of each instar -the larva molts.

-Several days prior to beginning their duties of feeding young, nurses consume bee bread.
-This helps their brood food glands mature and be able to secrete food.
+Several days prior to beginning their duties, nurse bees eat large amounts of bee bread (fermented pollen).
+This helps their brood food glands mature and prepare to secrete food.

 For the first few days, nurses provide much more food than a larva can consume.
 The young are floating on a bed of royal jelly.
 That’s why bee larvae are often called “milk brood”.

-In the larval stage, bees grow at an amazing rate.
+In the larval stage, bee grubs grow at an amazing rate.
 All they do is lay there and eat.
 They can not leave the cell so food must be delivered.

 Members of the colony also take care of the area surround developing young.
 The brood nest must be kept at a viable temperature and humidity for optimum development.

 Larvae that develop from fertilized eggs will be female.
 They can become workers or queens.
-Those that are unfertilized become drones (male bees of the colony.
+Larvae from unfertilized eggs drones (male bees).

-At first, all young larvae are fed royal jelly.
+In the beginning, all young bee larvae are fed royal jelly.
 However, when they reach about day 3, the diet changes a bit.

 Those destined to become workers are fed a mixture that includes some honey and pollen.
 Developing drones are fed pretty much the same.